-Small Signs of Improvement in Academic Job Market
+Small Signs of Improvement in Academic Job Market for Historians

 Editor's Note: For wider context on these annual snapshot figures, be sure to read "The Ecology of the Academic Job Market in History," by Robert Townsend in the December 2011 issue of Perspectives on History.

 After two years of sharp declines, the history job market finally stabilized and showed some modest improvements last year.
 The number of jobs advertised in 2010–11 increased 10.2 percent from its nadir the year before (Figure 1), and the number of full-time faculty employed in history departments this past fall increased slightly.

 Figure 1: Number of History Ph.D.'s and Advertised Job Openings, 1970–71 to 2011–12

 Nevertheless, a survey of last year's advertisers shows the number of historians competing for jobs also continued to grow, as the number of new PhDs conferred and the number of doctoral students advancing toward the degree remain at very elevated levels (with another small uptick in the number of PhDs reported to the annual Directory of History Departments, Historical Organizations, and Historians).

 Even though advertisements this year continued to grow—up another 6.2 percent as of December—history is noticeably lagging behind improvements in the academic job markets for other disciplines.
 Economics, modern languages, and sociology have all reported more substantial rebounds in the number of job advertisements for their fields.